Posted in

 Vaping: A Modern Marvel or a Masked Menace?

-Imagine this: you’re holding a sleek, metallic device that fits comfortably in your hand.
-You take a drag, and suddenly, sweet-scented vapor spirals around you like tiny galaxies, then vanishes without a trace.
+Listen to this: you’ve got a slim, metallic gadget in your hand.
+You take a puff, and — zap!— there’s sweet-smelling smoke curling around you in little galaxies before it vanishes without a trace.
 No ash.
 No tar.
-No burnt cigarette stench that clings to your clothes or fingers.
+None of that burnt cigarette smell that sticks to your clothes or fingers.
 Just a smooth, futuristic puff.

 Welcome to the age of vaping.
-Touted as the “safer” sibling of smoking, vaping has skyrocketed in popularity—from city streets to college campuses, and even among those trying to quit traditional cigarettes.
-With its rainbow of flavors and tech-forward look, it’s easy to see why.
-But as we marvel at the clouds and convenience, there’s a growing question that won’t quite vanish into thin air.
+Billed as the safer alternative to smoking, vaping has been the rage among everyone from city streets and college campuses to adults trying to quit traditional cigarettes.
+It’s easy to see why, given its rainbow of flavors (not to mention the tech-forward look).
+But as we ooh and aah at the clouds and convenience, there’s a looming question that won’t just evaporate.

 Is vaping actually safer?
 Or just slicker?

-Let’s not pretend we don’t get the appeal.
-There’s a certain allure to vaping—it feels clean, modern, maybe even healthier.
-And sure, compared to the thousands of chemicals in cigarette smoke, vape juice seems like the lesser evil.
-No combustion means fewer toxins, right?
+Not that we don’t see the appeal.
+There’s an appealing simplicity to vaping — it’s clean, modern, not to mention a healthier alternative.
+And yes, by the thousands of chemicals found in cigarette smoke — like those you get from a gasoline engine, for example — vape juice is the lesser evil.
+No combustion, so fewer toxins, yes?
 Well, kind of.
-See, while vaping eliminates tar and many of the carcinogens found in cigarettes, it doesn’t give you a free pass.
-Many vape liquids still contain nicotine—the same addictive substance in traditional smokes.
-And nicotine isn’t just habit-forming; it can affect brain development in young users, increase heart rate and blood pressure, and potentially worsen anxiety.
+Because while vaping may not contain tar and many of the carcinogens you’ll find in cigarettes, it’s not a magic bullet.
+Most vape liquids still contain nicotine — the highly addictive drug in tobacco.
+And nicotine is not only addictive; it may also interfere with brain development among young users, speed heart rate and raise blood pressure, and could potentially aggravate anxiety.

 Is Vaping Really Less Harmful Than Smoking?

-Big Tobacco and vape companies insist that e-cigarettes are 95% safer than smoking (a claim from a controversial 2015 UK study).
-But is that really true?
+Big Tobacco and e-cigarette makers claim that e-cigarettes are 95% safer than smoking (a questionable result of a highly controversial 2015 UK study).
+But really?

 The Good:

-- Some smokers do successfully quit using vaping as a stepping stone.
+Some smokers do succeed in quitting using vaping as a stepping stone.

 The Bad & The Ugly:

-- Nicotine is still highly addictive—rewiring the brain, especially in teens.
+Nicotine is still highly addictive—rewiring the brain, especially among teens.

-- Popcorn lung (bronchiolitis obliterans) was linked to diacetyl in early vape juices.
+Popcorn lung (bronchiolitis obliterans) was blamed on diacetyl early in vapes.

-Bottom line: Vaping may be less harmful than smoking, but “less harmful” doesn’t mean “safe.”
+Bottom line: Vaping is safer than smoking, but “less harmful” is not equivalent to “safe.”

-Big Tobacco and vape companies insist that e-cigarettes are 95% safer than smoking (a claim from a controversial 2015 UK study).
-But is that really true?
+Big Tobacco and the vape corporations maintain that e-cigarettes are 95% safer than smoking (according to a contentious 2015 UK study).
+Is that actually the case?

-The Bigger Danger: Are Vapes a Gateway Back to Smoking?
+The Greater Threat: Are Vapes A Gateway To Smoking?

-- Teens who vape are 3x more likely to start smoking cigarettes.
+Teenagers who vape are 3 times more likely to initiate cigarette smoking.

 #Dry Mouth (Xerostomia)